-CNSL 6090 Comprehensive Examination 0
+CNSL 6090

-The Non-Clinical Professional Studies Comprehensive Examination consists of an oral presentation to a selected group of faculty members.
+The Academic Specialization in Comprehensive Examination consists of an oral presentation to a selected group of faculty members.
 The policies and procedures for the administration and scoring of the comprehensive examination for each specialization are available through the Director of the Master of Arts in Counseling Program.